Security

 Last updated: May 2026

 This page describes the technical and organisational controls we use to protect your data.
 We publish this in the spirit of transparency — not as marketing copy, but as an honest account of what we do and where our gaps are.
+Our controls are designed to align with OWASP Top 10 (2021), OWASP ASVS Level 2, and Google CASA Tier 2.

-5-page technical whitepaper — suitable for compliance reviews, enterprise procurement, and school IT departments.
+7-page technical whitepaper — suitable for compliance reviews, enterprise procurement, and school IT departments.

 Reporting a Vulnerability